 Location, location, location

 One recycling program we had did not allow plastic bottle caps to be included with our curbside recycling.
 (Check with your local recycling program as this may not be the case for you).
 The plastic in the caps are made up of different chemicals than the bottles and the program did not have the capability to sort or sell those plastics.
-In our particular case we ended up starting a program with our girls’ elementary school to collect the plastic bottle caps and use them in a beautiful school mural project.
-All the children collected the caps, the kindergartners sorted them by color and the whole school was involved with creating the mural.
+In our case, we ended up starting a program with our girls’ elementary school to collect the plastic bottle caps and use them in a beautiful school mural project.
+All the children collected the caps, the kindergartners sorted them by color, and the whole school was involved in creating the mural.

 If you have a single-stream recycling program, all collection bins can be emptied into your large recycling bin and rolled to the curb on your recycling day.